MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 5. Does perturb move out of bounds? (probably fixed)
 6. Perturb initial state sometimes puts two parts in overlapping position.
 7. BUG: Perturb definitely currently aligns all parts in one direction.
+8. Optim: voxel export does not take into account shared parts. i.e. europlug_2_male and europlug_3_male are exported to voxel and stl many times even though they are equal parts.
+9. (ML) for whichever reason, feature to fastener encoder fasteners are passed as 8 and not 9.
+Buffers?
+10. (ML) Quat action is not normalized.
+Squares of quat values should sum to 1.
+(0.25^2+0.25^2+0.25^2+0.25^2=1) (not 0.25 but in that range.)
+11. actions are sampled twice in train loop
+? - motion planning actions - relative to current pos or absolute?
+I think the absolute is the standard.
+12. (ML) Hole positions are not encoded.
+13. (ML) Fastener pickup/release has no action index associated to it.

+?
+14. (ML) Fastener pickup/release is not encoded. (hmm... but for real?)

 and yet I need to fix the perturb instead of electronics and fasteners...